An Introduction to Collecting 1:400 Scale Models

 Below are the answers to some common questions I see people asking and beneath those are resources you should be using.

 There aren't many.
-Obviously I strongly suggest you take an extended look around this site especially in the Model blog and the Mould Reviews sections.
-I write about a whole lot more on here but those two are good for starters.
+Obviously I strongly suggest you have a look around this site.
+I write about a whole lot more on here but these two areas are good for starters.

-I also write detailed model reviews at ModelAirliner.com and for many years Jon Champs also wrote reviews over at his site 1400 Reviews.
+I also write detailed model reviews HERE and used to at ModelAirliner.com.
+For many years Jon Champs also wrote reviews over at his site 1400 Reviews.
 I didn't always agree with him but his reviews were different to mine, interesting and knowledgeable.
-Sadly Jon no longer writes reviews:
+Sadly Jon no longer writes reviews and has deleted his site.

-I strongly suggest you sign-up to a couple of online forums.
+I strongly suggest you sign-up to at least one of the online forums.
 Yes, forums are a little old fashioned but they have been going for a long time and count a lot of knowledgeable collectors as members.
 They aren't perfect by any means but if you want expert information they are far far better than social media.
 They are also frequented by several of the manufacturers themselves (mainly Aeroclassics and NG Models).
-The two best forums are:
+Try out DAC first:

 The only online database of models that is kept near to being up to date is the one at DiMA.
 It has 99% of all models ever made in most scales.
 If it isn't there it probably hasn't been made.
 Use it religiously: